German submarine U-552: Second patrol

-During the afternoon of 28 April 1941, an historic battle was underway about 180 miles south of Iceland.
+During the afternoon of 28 April 1941, a historic battle was underway about 180 miles south of Iceland.
 A wolf pack “Rudeltaktik” of five U-boats had launched the war's first submerged daylight attack on a convoy.
 The submerged U-boats, which were spread out over a distance of about 10 miles, intercepted and attacked an east-bound convoy.
-The U-123 (Karl-Heinz Moehle), had spotted Convoy HX-121 and called in U-65 (Joachim Hoppe), U-95 (Gerd Schreiber), U-96 (Heinrich Lehmann-Willenbrock), and U-552 (Erich Topp) for the kill.
+The U-123 (Karl-Heinz Moehle), had spotted Convoy HX 121 and called in U-65 (Joachim Hoppe), U-95 (Gerd Schreiber), U-96 (Heinrich Lehmann-Willenbrock), and U-552 (Erich Topp) for the kill.
 U-552 started things off at 14:15 GMT (60°06’N 20°18’W), when it torpedoed the British tanker Capulet.
 Nine casualties resulted, and the tanker was abandoned, but did not sink.
 At 17:25, three more ships were sunk by U-96 with one spread of three torpedoes: British tanker Oilfield (47 casualties, 8 survivors); Norwegian tanker Caledonia (12 casualties, 25 survivors); and British freighter Port Hardy (one casualty).
-U-65 was sunk by H.M.S.
-Douglas in a depth-charge attack, and all 50 men in the crew perished.
+U-65 was sunk by HMS Douglas in a depth-charge attack, and all 50 men in the crew perished.

-After torpedoing the tanker Capulet, U-552 was depth charged in five separate attacks from destroyers H.M.S.
-Maori and H.M.S.
-Inglefield, forcing the submarine to remain submerged for hours until the convoy was out of range.
+After torpedoing the tanker Capulet, U-552 was depth charged in five separate attacks from destroyers HMS Maori and HMS Inglefield, forcing the submarine to remain submerged for hours until the convoy was out of range.
 The U-552 had been damaged and this would be a troubled day, with attacks from air and sea as it neared the convoy, swift dives, and gingerly resurfacing.
-After diving and hearing nothing at 01:45 on the 30th, Erich Topp realized that Convoy HX-121 must have changed course to the north.
+After diving and hearing nothing at 01:45 on the 30th, Erich Topp realized that Convoy HX 121 must have changed course to the north.
 His convoy pursuit was broken off and his boat came to a southerly course.
 At 02:18 GMT, Topp sent a message to B.d.U.
 (Admiral Dönitz): “Sank: “Beacon Grange”, a patrol vessel.
 From convoy tanker 8000 tons.
 Return Transit via North Channel.
 [My position] AM2477.”
 In his log, Topp recorded “Intention: As long as fuel allows, position in North Channel.”